 05 of 07

-If it's hot outside or you don't know when you'll be eating, make these hamburger patties ahead of time and serve with a salad or two.
-Don't dress the lettuce salad until you are ready to eat, but everything else can be ready to go.
+If it's hot outside or you want to plan ahead, make these hamburger patties ahead of time and serve with a salad or two.
+Don't dress the lettuce salad until you are ready to eat, but everything else can be prepped beforehand.

 06 of 07

-Try Lentil Soup or Barley Stew with a thick slice of homemade Bauernbrot or bread for a simple meal.
-Often served in the "Kantinen" and "Mensas" (Cafeterias) in Germany, this soup has veggies, potatoes, and lentils in it, as well as sliced sausage.
-Make a fresh loaf of German-style bread for a filling and healthy meal.
-If you freeze part of the loaf, you don't have to bake next time you make this menu.
+Multiple dishes and courses are not always necessary for a satisfying German meal.
+Try lentil soup or barley stew with a thick slice of homemade bauernbrot or other bread for a simple meal.
+Often served in the kantinen and mensas (cafeterias) in Germany, these hearty soups are a meal all on their own.
+If you make homemade bread, freeze part of the loaf, then you don't have to bake next time you make this menu.

 07 of 07

 German main dishes can be sweet rather than savory.
-Lots of carbohydrates for plenty of energy on cold days and filling to boot, that's what sweet main dishes serve up.
-Often served with a fruit or vanilla sauce, a plate or two of these dishes with a hot glass of tea has protein, too to keep you full.
+With lots of carbohydrates for plenty of energy on cold days and filling to boot, sweet main dishes are a real treat.
+Often served with a fruit or vanilla sauce, a plate or two of these dishes with a hot cup of tea are sure to warm you up.
+Sometimes these sweet dishes are served with a little savory soup to start.